section-engineering-education/engineering-education/articles/javascript-higher-order-functions/index.md

 `reduce()` will return the last invoked callback.
 In this case, 55.

-We can conclude that, the first callback would take the first element's value if no initial value passed.
+We can conclude tha the first callback would take the first element's value if no initial value passed.
 If the `InitialValue` is passed, the callback will take the `InitialValue` as the first callback.

 ### Array.prototype.map